| ||In a nutshell

 Reviewed by Rehan from UK on 8th Jan 2012

 I just bought T-mobile dongle for broadband but i am sorry to say service is

 competition and data is going very fast but last 5 hours i am unable to open

 yahoo webcam because of slow speed is very slow

 Reviewed by yusra from scotland on 7th Jan 2012

-please do not buy t-mobile broadband!!!!! do not make the same mistake
+please do not buy t-mobile broadband!!!!! do not make the same mistake i did!!!

-£7.50/1gb per month but i changed to t-mobile for the £10/1gb/per month because they promised "unlimited
+but i changed to t-mobile for the £10/1gb/per month because they promised "unlimited

 browsing" THIS IS A VERY BIG LIE!!!!
 3 then offered me 5gb of £8/month so i

 went back to t-mobile after an hour to cancel the contract but they "dont cancel

 contracts if u have left the shop" so now im stuck with this rubbish internet

 have to repeatedly keep refreshing the page and disconnect and reconnect like

 5 times in about half an hour.
-Also pictures appear blurry and take
+Also pictures appear blurry and take a very long

-phone service is good though) if u reali want good internet, 3 is by far the best and the cheapest,
+good though) if u reali want good internet, 3 is by far the best and the cheapest,

 i hope this review helps u make ur choice :)

 Reviewed by Errol from United Kingdom, London on 6th Jan

 RUBBISH.
 Save your money.
 Enough said.